[Editor’s note: Spoilers follow for “The X-Files” Season 11, Episode 4, “The Lost Art of Forehead Sweat.”]

 “Move along sugar boobs — this is the X-Files.
 No women allowed.”

-— Reggie Something
+— Reggie Somebody

 Oh good, explicit sexism instead of implicit sexism.
 Perhaps amusing in context, but still sad when you consider what Agent Scully in the fictional world and Gillian Anderson in the real world have had to deal with.
 Technically a funny joke — but doesn’t exactly hold up.
-That’s right, we’re social justice warriors here,
+That’s right, we’re social justice warriors here.

 “Dear Diary: Today my heart lept when Agent Scully suggested ‘spontaneous human combustion.'”
 (Best Quote)